 Cox Internet in Texas: Availability and Alternatives

 Cox Communications does not currently offer widespread residential internet service in Texas.
-As the third-largest cable provider in the United States, Cox primarily serves 17 states through its cable and fiber network, and Texas is not among its active service territories.
+As the third-largest cable provider in the United States, Cox primarily serves 17 states through its cable.
+Fiber network, and Texas is not among its active service territories.
 Despite Texas being the second-largest state by population, Cox does not operate a residential cable network here.
 The provider does serve neighboring Oklahoma and Louisiana.
-Residents in Houston, San Antonio, and other Texas cities can explore the alternative providers listed below or call 1-855-342-0684 to verify if Cox has expanded service to your address.
+Residents in Houston, San Antonio.
+Other Texas cities can explore the alternative providers listed below or to verify if Cox has expanded service to your address.

 Cox Internet Plans (Reference Pricing)